Updated: April 18, 2021 by Zac Harding

 If you are looking for a good pitcher filter that can remove some contaminants and improve the taste of your water, the PUR 18 Cup Dispenser or the PUR 7 Cup Water Pitcher is the way to go.
 Both use the excellent PUR 2 Stage Water filter to take out contaminants and leave your water tasting clean and fresh.
 The inexpensive initial investment of a pitcher filter will not only give you the opportunity to try out filtered water before moving on to a better system, it is also cheaper and better for the environment than buying bottled water.

-Best PUR Pitcher Water Filter Reviews
+PUR Water Pitcher Reviews

 The PUR 18 Cup dispenser is the larger of the two containers for the PUR water filter.
 The dispenser has a slim design that fits on the shelf on your fridge for an easy pour.
 It also is designed to fit in most sinks and has a special fill-tray that distributes weight, making it easy to fill and carry.

-The PUR water filtration system for the PUR 18 Cup Dispenser is a high quality, inexpensive way to turn your questionable tap water into clean, fresh tasting water.
+The PUR water filtration system for the PUR 18 Cup Dispenser is a high-quality, inexpensive way to turn your questionable tap water into clean, fresh-tasting water.

-This pitcher is perfect for families, holding eighteen 8 ounce glasses of water, or for people who drink a lot of water and don’t want to fill their water pitcher multiple times a day.
+This pitcher is perfect for families, holding eighteen 8-ounce glasses of water, or for people who drink a lot of water and don’t want to fill their water pitcher multiple times a day.
 If you are single or have limited fridge space, you should take a look at the PUR 7 Cup Pitcher instead.

 Even though the PUR 7 cup pitcher is smaller than the 18 cup dispenser, it still uses the same two stage filter to filter your water.
 The pitcher has a comfort grip handle with an easy-fill lid that is thumb activated.
 A pour spout cover prevents odors and particles that may be in your refrigerator from getting into the pitcher.